BCODMO/blog.bco-dmo.org/_drafts/goodtables.md

 images:
   duplicate_row:
     path: 2020-09-14-goodtables/goodtables_duplicate-row.png
-    caption: "Showing that Goodtables noticed a duplicate row in an uploaded tabular data file."
+    caption: "Goodtables noticed a duplicate row in an uploaded tabular data file."
+    max-width: 512px
+    border: true

+  lon_out-of-bounds:
+    path: 2020-09-14-goodtables/goodtables_lon-out-of-bounds.png
+    caption: "Goodtables noticed a longitude that is outside a range of -180 to 180.
+This happended because BCO-DMO recommends using decimal degrees format between -180 t0 180 and defined a Goodtables check for longitude fields."
     max-width: 512px
     border: true